Meet with one of our Career Counselors to help you discover how your values, skills, personality and interests relate to a major or career field.

 - Occupational Outlook Handbook (OOH) covers hundreds of occupations and includes BLS employment projections for the 2010–20 decade.

-- Federal Jobs by College Major or Federal Careers by Interest allows you to search through USAJobs for federal employment opportunities in your major, or area of interest.
+- Federal Jobs by College Major allows you to identify opportunities for federal employment.
 The Federal Resume Guidebook, by Kathryn Troutman is also a good resource.

-The Myers Briggs Type Indicator (MBTI) measures your personality preferences and helps you understand:
+Myers Briggs Type Indicator (MBTI) can assist you with learning about your personality type and helps you understand:

 - Your motivations, strengths and potential areas for growth

 - How people differ and the unique gifts they contribute